94v1c8/nmaas--nmaas-janitor/README.md

 # NMaaS Janitor (back-end)

-#### Microservice that interacts with GitLab and Kubernetes API to perform various low level operations on behalf of the NMaaS Platform
+#### NMaaS Janitor is a microservice that interacts with GitLab and Kubernetes API to perform various low level operations on behalf of the NMaaS Platform

 ### Technologies